KilledByAPixel/OS13k/README.md

 Most of the OS was created by me, Frank Force, but there were many other people helping out.
 Thank you to everyone for their efforts, I could not have done it alone!
 Please let me know if I forgot anyone...

-Keith Clark, Tomxor, Katkip, Jaburns, Xem, Pavel, Rebecca König, Cantelope, DaSpider, Lionleaf, Yurume, Magna, Rodrigo Siqueira, Thomas Brierley, Nicholas Ortenzio, Yuanchuan, Jani Ylikangas, Martinn Kleppe, Erik Sombroek
+Keith Clark, Tomxor, Niklas Berg, Katkip, Jaburns, Xem, Pavel, Rebecca König, Cantelope, DaSpider, Lionleaf, Yurume, Magna, Rodrigo Siqueira, Thomas Brierley, Nicholas Ortenzio, Yuanchuan, Jani Ylikangas, Martinn Kleppe, Erik Sombroek

 ![OS13k Image](/favicon.ico)